ItaloAranda/ItaloAranda/README.md

 # 💫 About Me:
 Hi!
 I'm Italo from Peru!<br><br> I'm IT recruiter, my goal is to match programmers with great opportunities.
-I work with IT companies to find the perfect match between skills and benefits. <br><br> If you are a technology lover ready for new challenges, connect with me!
+I work with IT companies to find the perfect match between skills and benefits. <br><br> If you are a software developer ready for new challenges, connect with me!
 Together, we will make history in the world of code.<br><br> All we need is code 🚀👩‍💻

 ## 🌐 Socials: